SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ^ {	BlDragStartEvent.
 BlDragEvent.
 BlDragEndEvent }
 ```

-You then add your event handler to your bloc element with method `addEventHandler`.
+You then add your event handler to your bloc element using the method `addEventHandler`.
 This allows complete flexibility.

-You can also declare dynamically event handler on specific event.
+You can also declare dynamically an event handler on specific event.

 ```smalltalk
 BlEventHandler on: BlClickEvent do: [ :anEvent | self inform: 'Click!' ]